The 12 Best Sales Metrics to Track in 2025

 11. Sales Rep Ramp Time

-Calculation: Time taken for a new sales rep to reach full productivity (typically 80-100% of quota)
+Calculation: Time for a new rep to reach full productivity (approximately 80–100% of quota)

 12. CRM Score

-Calculation: Composite score based on CRM data quality, usage frequency, and process adherence
+Calculation: Composite score for CRM data quality, usage frequency and process adherence

 Sean Linehan